ArchiveBox/docs/Usage.md

 # or
 ./archive ~/Downloads/other_links.txt
 ```

+Passing a file as an argument here does not archive the file, it parses it as a list of URLs and archives the links *inside of it*, so only use it for *lists of links* to archive, not HTML files or other content you want added directy to the archive.

 ## Import list of URLs from a remote RSS feed or file
 ArchiveBox will download the URL to a local file in `output/sources/` and attempt to autodetect the format and import any URLs found.
 Currently, Netscape HTML, JSON, RSS, and plain text links lists are supported.